 In the News

 The Association of Equipment Manufacturers (AEM), Astec, and the Wisconsin Concrete Pavement Association hosted United States Congressman Bryan Steil (WI-01) for an I Make America event at Astec's facility in southeastern Wisconsin where they manufacture RexCon brand equipment.
+The event, which featured a tour of the facility and a meeting with employees, highlighted the importance of American equipment manufacturing and celebrated the men and women who work hard every day to build a better and brighter future for themselves and their communities.

 Rep. Bryan Steil, R-WIS., is looking for nominees for his veteran of the year award.